davegill/wrf-coop/README_user.md

  Next Time 2000-01-24_12:30:00
      Field   Ndifs    Dims       RMS (1)            RMS (2)     DIGITS    RMSE     pntwise max
  ```
-By introducing a modification to induce differences (changing the radiation frequency), this shows what the utility program report when simulation results are not identical.
+By introducing a modification to induce differences (changing the radiation frequency), this shows what the utility program reports when simulation results are not identical.
 Every field that is different between the two simulations is listed.
 ```
 ../../external/io_netcdf/diffwrf SERIAL/wrfout_d01_2000-01-24_12:00:00 wrfout_d01_2000-01-24_12:00:00
  Just plot  F